Tag: reflection

 Paul isn’t talking about our corporeal death.
 He’s talking about spiritual death.
 In other words, to those whose current path is aimed toward Hell, we smell like death.
 To those whose current path is aimed toward Heaven, we smell like life.

 Where this gets interesting (and raises ) is when we get to passages such as this one in 1 Kings.
 Solomon was following other gods (granted, at the behest of his too many wives/concubines).
 Jeroboam was going down the insurrection road.
-While Jeroboam was chosen by God, it seems, on the other hand, Jeroboam followed God just long enough to take control of “his” 10 tribes, and then did worse than Solomon or Rehoboam (Solomon’s ).
+While Jeroboam was by God, it seems, on the other hand, Jeroboam followed God just long enough to take control of “his” 10 tribes, and then did worse than Solomon or Rehoboam (Solomon’s son).

 While Solomon is still revered as a wise man, he didn’t follow God wholeheartedly.
 We don’t if God smelled of death or life to Solomon.
 We can say the same about Jeroboam and Rehoboam.